 “The power thus confided by Congress to the President is doubtless, of a very high and delicate nature.
 A free people are naturally jealous of the exercise of military power, and the power to call the militia into actual service is certainly felt to be one of no ordinary magnitude.
 But it is not a power which can be executed without a correspondent responsibility.
 It is, in its terms, a limited power, confined to cases of actual invasion or of imminent danger of invasion.”

 Congress has abrogated its responsibility and allowed the president to exercise almost complete discretion when it comes to war.
-Passage of Defend the Guard legislation would pressure Congress to do its constitutional duty.
+Passage of the Defend the Act legislation would ban the state from helping Congress and the executive violate their duties to uphold the Constitution.

 “For decades, the power of war has long been abused by this supreme executive, and unfortunately our men and women in uniform have been sent off into harm’s way over and over,” he said.
 “If the U.S. Congress is unwilling to reclaim its constitutional obligation, then the states themselves must act to correct the erosion of constitutional law.”

-While getting this bill passed won’t be easy and will face fierce opposition from the establishment, it certainly is, as Daniel Webster once noted, “one of the reasons state governments even exist.”
+While getting this bill over the finish line won’t be easy, and will face fierce opposition from the establishment, it certainly is, as Daniel Webster once noted, “one of the reasons state governments even exist.”

 Webster made this observation in an 1814 speech on the floor of Congress where he urged actions similar to the Texas Defend the Guard Act.
 He said, “The operation of measures thus unconstitutional and illegal ought to be prevented by a resort to other measures which are both constitutional and legal.
 It will be the solemn duty of the State governments to protect their own authority over their own militia, and to interpose between their citizens and arbitrary power.
 These are among the objects for which the State governments exist.”